Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 26. Modification of version numbers

-Version Numbers should be consistent there are few exceptions e.g. for backward compilation, you may have to keep Assembly Version unchanged and only increase File Verison for each build.
+Version Numbers will be consistent there are few exceptions e.g. for backward compilation, you may have to keep Assembly Version unchanged and only increase File Verison for each build.
 But Visual Studio .NET makes it too easy to let them get out of sync.

 Microsoft, please make these modifications to the labels and add this checkbox